KvelaGorrrrnio/BscProject/web/docs/docs/languages.md

 <dl>
 `[var] [op]= [exp]`
   <dd>
   The variable update.
 Each declared variable has an initial value of `0`, if it is a scalar, or `[]`, if it is a list.
 Update operators must be injective.
-Four operators are supported:
+Five operators are supported:

   | Operator      | Functionality  | Inverse |
   | :-----------: |:--------------:| :-----: |